archeofoss/archeofoss/2022/index.md

 ## Latest news

+**[2022-09-24]**
+ArcheoFOSS 2022 conference works were closed yesterday evening.
+Thank you to all authors and public for sharing your research and your ideas!
+We will meet again in 2023 in Turin!

 **[2022-09-22]**
 ArcheoFOSS 2022 works will be broadcasted online in realtime, on out official Facebook page, at [https://www.facebook.com/archeofoss/videos/2331494287003429](https://www.facebook.com/archeofoss/videos/2331494287003429)) and on our YouTube channel, at [https://www.youtube.com/watch?v=3XF2z0QDdeQ](https://www.youtube.com/watch?v=3XF2z0QDdeQ).